 The basis of the Intelligence or IQ test was developed, in 1904, by the French psychologist Alfred Binet.
-The original purpose being to find a method of evaluating children who required, and would benefits from, special tutoring.
+The original purpose being to find a method of evaluating children who required, and would benefit from, special tutoring.
 This work was to lead to the Binet Scale, which only later became known as the `intelligence quotient` or IQ test.
 As a general description, IQ is the ratio of a person's `mental age` in comparison to their `chronological age`, so an 8 year old who passes the 10-year-old’s test would have an IQ of 10/8 x 100, or 125, where a score of 100 represents the average.

 Over the last 100 years, the implications of trying to measure and interpret meaning from the IQ score have raise much debate.
 In fairness to Binet, he was one of the first to caution against reading too much into the score in isolation and highlighted that the scale was only designed to serve as a guide that helped identify children who could benefit from additional tutoring.
 Even so, Binet's scale has had a profound impact on educational development around the world and many interpretations have failed to heed Binet's concerns about its limitations.
 In particular, its potential use in the emotive area of eugenics has been the source of much argument.
+See section entitled Social Evolution for a wider review of IQ and the bell curve show above.

 The Flynn Effect

 In the 1980's , a political scientist named James Flynn observed that the IQ scores appeared to be rising at an approximate rate of 3 points per decade.
 In his study of IQ test scores for different populations over a period of sixty years, Flynn discovered that IQ scores were increasing from one generation to the next across all geographies for which data existed.
 This phenomenon has been called `the Flynn Effect`.
-As yet, there is not any accepted consensus as to underlying cause, although there are a number of theories.
+As yet, there is not any accepted consensus as to the underlying cause, although there are a number of theories.
 Naturally, this effect has raised many questions:

 - What do intelligence tests really measure?